 and other forms of mass atrocity crimes and to support survivors through comprehensive programs and services.

-We are actively responding to the alarming increase of antisemitism, racism, xenophobia and other forms of hate and extremism around the world.
+We are actively responding to the alarming increase of anti-Semitism, Islamophobia, racism, xenophobia and other forms of hate and extremism around the world.
 With many religious and ethnic minorities living in environments of rising levels of hate-motivated violence, our efforts are directed at fighting the ideology of genocide through our genocide prevention education programs.

 At the core of our work, we also continue to support the most vulnerable of genocide survivors, extending financial assistance in a variety of key ways including education and skills training, economic empowerment, safe housing, medical care needs, and more.
 We thank you in advance for your support.

-Donate »April 7th marks the International Day of Reflection on the 1994 Genocide against the Tutsi in Rwanda.
-It begins the ...
-Read more about 29th Commemoration of the 1994 Genocide Against the Tutsi in Rwanda »
+This coming Monday, April 7, is the International Day of Remembrance for the 1994 Genocide against the Tutsi in Rwanda. ...
+Read more about Marking Kwibuka 31 »